AlekseyMelentev/laba/README.md

 # Laba

-Requirements for remote host: python3 and python3-pip
+Requirements for remote host: docker, python3 and python3-pip

 run commands on remote hosts: